GilleM/Memory-game/README.md

 - [style.css](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fgillem.github.io%2FMemory-game%2Fassets%2Fcss%2Fstyle.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - [style2.css](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fgillem.github.io%2FMemory-game%2Fassets%2Fcss%2Fstyle2.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

-For JavaScript validation I used [JSHint](https://jshint.com/) page that helped me to get rid of some unused variables I had in _apps.js_.
+For JavaScript validation I used [JSHint](https://jshint.com/) page that helped me to get rid of some unused variables I had in _apps2.js_.
 I validated both JavaScript documents _app.js_ and _app2.js_.
 The results are as follows:
 - For _app.js_:
   - There is only one function in this file.